greenaussie/public_notes/fedora_on_surface_pro_3.md

 # Notes on Fedora setup specific to Surface Pro 3

+> I gave my Surface Pro 3 away....
+This will probably no longer be updated.

 ## And then it broek again....

 Update from kernel 5.0.17-300 (no problems) to 5.1.7-300 and 5.1.7-300, I cannot connect to some wifi networks (mwifiex driver, marvel firmware).
 Both current and